 Email at Kingston and the stations

-All expeditioners are provided with an AAD email account that can be used at both Kingston and the stations.
+All expeditioners are provided with an AAD email account.
+It can be used at Kingston and the stations.

-Thus, an expeditioner called Martin Swabble will have the email address: email@example.com
+For example, an expeditioner called Martin Swabble will have the email address email@example.com.

 Telephoning the stations

 An AAD-owned satellite network, known as ANARESAT, provides telephone access between the stations and from stations to the rest of the world.

 Telephones are located in all workplaces.
 They are also located in the bedrooms of all main accommodation areas, except for one accommodation block on Macquarie Island.
 This block is served by one phone room.